-It took me years to understand why I do this, why photography?
-I was given the gift to see beautiful light so that I can give people tangible keepsakes from the photographs I take.
-But I understand that the photos might not be fully appreciated until time has passed, perhaps years.
-I’m okay with this arrangement because I know your photographs will become priceless over time, and I’m honored to be part of that process.
+It took me years to understand why I love photography and light.
+I believe I was given the gift to see good light and use it in photos so that I can give people tangible keepsakes.
+And I do it with the understanding that those photos might not be fully appreciated until time has passed, perhaps years.
+I’m happy knowing they’ll become priceless over time, and I’m honored to be part of that process.
 Someday, maybe 100 years from now someone in your family will have your photos.
 They’ll turn them over in their hands to see what’s written on the back (that’s what we do, right?) and they’ll know they’re holding pieces of history that are beyond price.
 I know this because I’ve experienced it.
-I am the keeper of the tangible priceless memories in my family.
+I am the keeper of the priceless memories in my family.

-I’ve been photographing weddings since 1998, portraits began in the early 1990s; it was a journey I began with film, although now I mostly shoot digital.
-I believe in keeping film alive so I still use it at weddings or in my personal work.
+I’ve been photographing weddings since 1998, portraits since 92.
+I began my journey with film although now I mostly shoot digital, I believe in keeping film alive so I still shoot a roll at weddings or in my personal work.